vandanaramesh14/CS-7641Machine-Learning-Project/index.md

     <img height="250" width="250" float="left" src="kmeans_imgs/Scatter2.JPG">
 </p>

-Thus, We see similar listings spreead relatively evenly across NYC.
+Thus, We see similar listings spread relatively evenly across NYC.

 Note, howevever, that one can discern by portions of each region.
 For example, quite a bit of East Manhattan falls under Cluster 2, as does much of Northern Queens.
 <p align="center">